-In Portland, they stay with Mads’ brother Miles (Rane Jameson), a successful software engineer living in a beautiful downtown loft.
+In the city, they stay with Mads’ brother Miles (Rane Jameson), a successful software engineer living in a beautiful downtown loft.
 His life seems to be the antithesis of theirs as an organized and healthy adult.
 But, the real fun starts when Mads reveals a secret she’s been keeping that will change the whole vibe of the trip.

 Like the main characters, The In-Between is an uneven film.
 There are transcendent moments of pure gold captured in the pathos of Junior processing her past and dealing with the consequences and in Mads struggling to understand what happened with her mother.
 However, the viewer is subjected to their erratic mood swings, particularly when dealing with each other, in which they are simultaneously codependent and narcissistic.
 For buddies, who profess deep affection and undying friendship, complete with saccharine nicknames, they are unbelievably cruel and thoughtless toward each other.